mido/mido/docs/about_midi.rst

 ::

-    # Turn on and off middle C
+    # Turn on middle C on channel 2:
-    92 3C 64  note_on channel=2 note=60 velocity=100
+    92 3C 64

-    82 3C 64  note_off channel=2 note=60 velocity=100
+    # Turn is back off:

-    # Program change with program=4 on channel 2.
+    82 3C 64

-    # (The synth will switch to another sound.)
+    # Change to program (sound) number 4 on channel 2:
     C2 04

-    # Continue.
-(Starts a song that has been paused.)
+    # Continue (Starts a song that has been paused):
     FB

-    # Data request for the Roland SH-201 synthesizer.
+    # Sysex data request for the Roland SH-201 synthesizer:
     F0 41 10 00 00 16 11 20 00 00 00 00 00 00 21 3F F7